Keeping people safe is at the core of the Armed Response Unit (ARU) and the team provides 24/7 cover to every district in Northern Ireland.

-Some of these people will be involved in crime; a significant number of others will be suffering from mental illness or at points of crisis within their lives, posing a danger to themselves and others.
-We provide 24/7 cover to all of Northern Ireland.
+Some of the people that the team deal with are involved in crime and a significant number of others will be suffering from mental illness or will be experiencing a crisis in their lives, posing a danger to themselves and others.

-As well as being equipped with conventional firearms, armed response officers are equipped with various less lethal technologies including AEP and Taser but the preferred method is good verbal communication to resolve the issue peacefully.
+As well as being equipped with conventional firearms, armed response officers are equipped with various less lethal technologies including AEP and Taser, but the preferred method is good verbal communication to resolve the issue peacefully.
 All this enables the officers to stabilise and control firearms incidents.
-We have a fleet of performance vehicles as well as landrovers and armoured cars.

-In addition to dealing with firearms incidents the unit regularly use their skills in other aspects of policing and keeping people safe.
+In addition to dealing with firearms incidents, officers regularly use their skills in other aspects of policing and keeping people safe.

-Due to our experience of dealing with people who may be emotionally distressed, the Incident Control Centre regularly task us to conduct initial negotiations with vulnerable people threatening to commit self-harm until the arrival of negotiators.
+Due to their experience of dealing with people who may be emotionally distressed, the Incident Control Centre regularly task ARU officers to conduct initial negotiations with vulnerable people threatening to commit self-harm until the arrival of negotiators.

-We also support Districts and departments in their efforts to keep our communities safe through pro-active operations.
+The unit also provides support to districts and departments in their efforts to keep our communities safe through proactive operations.

-It explains the dangers and consequences of carrying weapons in a way that the age group understands.
-We have provided this to many community groups and schools who do not normally have access to the police and in many cases have received requests for further presentations.
+The presentation explains the dangers and consequences of carrying weapons in a way that the age group understands.
+Officers have delivered this presentation to community groups and schools who do not normally have access to the police and in many cases, the unit have received requests for further presentations.